Jon Schaffer: Demons & Wizards

 In a video update in 2011, Schaffer and Kürsch talked about the future of Demons & Wizards and stated, that it was only a matter of their schedules lining up when they are going to start work on a third album.
 III was subsequently released in 2020.

 In 2021, following Schaffer's involvement in the storming of the U.S. Capitol, Kürsch announced he was leaving the band.

 Sons of Liberty

 Sons of Liberty is a political side project Schaffer formed in 2009.
 Sons of Liberty's debut album, Brush-fires of the Mind, was released in December 2009 as a free download on the band's website (the album was later made available on CD and vinyl as well).
 Schaffer sang, played guitar and programmed the drums, but the album also featured a number of guests, including Jim Morris, Ruben Drake, Troy Seele, Howard Helm and Jeff Brandt.
 During the supporting tour, Jon Schaffer was backed up by Seele, Freddie Vidales and Brent Smedley.

 In December 2011, Sons of Liberty released the EP Spirit of the Times.
 Once again, the album featured Schaffer singing, playing guitar and programming the drums, as well as Jim Morris and Ruben Drake.

+In February 2026, Schaffer revived the Sons of Liberty project, releasing Thought Crimes (Volumes 1 & 2), a remixed compilation album of their prior two releases, with the programmed drums re-recorded by drummer Mark Prator.